-There is one question that we get asked on a regular basis.
 Is dementia hereditary?
+This is one question that we get asked on a regular basis.

 It’s not surprising that it’s a question people want an answer to especially with the growing number of people around the world developing diseases such as Alzheimer’s, Lewy Body, Vascular or one of the many other forms of dementias.